opensourcesec/Forager/README.md

 (Invoked with --extract)

-* Reads in a file and extracts IP address and domain indicators
+* Reads in a file and extracts IP address, domain, and MD5 hash indicators
 * Places the extracted indicators into the intel directory
 * Currently supported filetypes:
   * TXT